Available 24X7 Call For Free Consultation (281) 587-1111

 How is a wrongful death settlement divided between family members?

 In a wrongful death settlement, the money can be divided by agreement.
-Or among families with a decision by a judge or jury.
-The key factor is how close each family member was to the deceased.
+Or among families, where a judge or jury makes a decision.
+The key factor is the closeness of each family member to the deceased.
 The closer the relationship, the larger the potential damages.
 In our experience, money usually goes to family members in this order:

 • spouses,